ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station

 News Flash: ECOSTRESS has received approval for operations through FY2026 with potential continued operations until FY2029, subject to a successful 2026 Senior Review!

-Announcement, Save the Date: Abstract submissions deadline January 5, 2024 for the "2024 IEEE International Geoscience and Remote Sensing Symposium" - IGARSS 2024 in Athens, Greece on July 7 - 12
+Announcement, Save the Date: "2024 IEEE International Geoscience and Remote Sensing Symposium" - IGARSS 2024 in Athens, Greece on July 7 - 12

 ECOSTRESS is addressing three overarching science questions: